fsantanna-uerj/serrapilheira/Submissao/final.md

 These are important but strictly theoretical results, since they apply to a mathematical model of Céu, but not to its current implementation.
-We are currently working on a verifiable interpreter of Céu in Haskell and LiquidHaskell.
+We are now working on a verifiable interpreter of Céu in Haskell and LiquidHaskell.
 LiquidHaskell uses an SMT (Satisfiability Modulo Theories) solver to automatically prove statements about programs.